Time-Layer Adaptive Alignment for Speaker Similarity in Flow-Matching Based Zero-Shot TTS: Methodology

 \subsection{Time and layer adaptive speaker alignment}

 We introduce \textit{Time-Layer Adaptive Speaker Alignment} (TLA-SA), which facilitates both temporal and hierarchical information to boost speaker modeling in FM-based TTS.
-The key idea is to align intermediate representations of the FM module with embeddings extracted from a pre-trained speaker encoder.
-The speaker alignment loss at layer $i$, denoted by $\mathcal{L}^{\text{SA}}_i$, minimizes the discrepancy between $E^{\text{Speaker}}_i$, as mentioned in~\Cref{equ:fm-pred-speaker-embedding}, and the speaker alignment embedding $E^{\text{SA}} \in \mathbb{R}^{B \times D^{\prime}}$ of a pre-trained speaker encoder:
+The core mechanism involves dynamically aligning intermediate FM representations with speaker embeddings via a pre-trained encoder, thereby enforcing consistency in speaker identity.
+The speaker alignment loss for layer i, denoted by $\mathcal{L}^{\text{SA}}_i$, minimizes the discrepancy between the predicted embedding $E^{\text{Speaker}}_i$ (defined in~\Cref{equ:fm-pred-speaker-embedding}) and the reference speaker embedding $E^{\text{SA}}$ extracted from a pre-trained encoder: